 As I write this post, the people I am thinking about are not hardened sinners or those who want nothing to do with God.
 In my work, the people I come regularly in contact with are Catholics and Christians from other denominations who desire to deepen their friendship with Christ and many of these people are active in the mission of the Church.
 They serve in at least one ministry, journey with a cell group or community and are often called upon to step up into some leadership role in their area of service.
 Several are even serving in ministry in some kind of full-time capacity.
 However, I have come to realise that this group of faithful and active Christians just as often neglect the warning signs I had mentioned at the start of this post.
 They don’t ignore it out of ill-will or laziness – many of them are simply TOO BUSY SERVING to slow down and take the time necessary for self-reflection and recalibrate their interior journeys.
 In fact, their schedules are so tightly packed, they literally cannot slow down without there being some negative impact on their productivity or ministry.

 Someone I know of who has been in leadership of her ministry for many years was burning out behind the scenes and was regularly burning up with resentment and anger at being taken for granted and having to take on so many responsibilities at the last minute during major events.
 She was always the person “picking up the slack” and making sure that the ministry’s events were functioning as at high a standard as possible.
 Eventually, she came to a realisation that she was in a very bad place spiritually even though she was spending almost every other waking hour planning and working on her ministry.
 There was no more joy or passion, and yet, those closest to her treated her as an indispensable pillar of the ministry so much that she felt she could not take leave of it.
 No-one in the ministry, not even her fellow leaders, seemed to pick up on how miserable she was.
-At her lowest point, she said that she had even wished she had contracted a critical illness so that she could have a “good enough reason” to take a break.

 She is not the only ones with a story like this.
 And these are not isolated Catholics or people unaware of the importance of community or the interior life.
 But sometimes it is especially because of the communities they belong to that they find it hard to admit their struggles.
 There seems to be a prevailing culture that it is godly to serve without counting the costs and so a good disciple should just buck up, pray harder, learn to “rely on God more” and keep going.
 To me it is very alarming to see how many people sincerely believe that their real, human needs do not matter in the service of God.
 This is extremely dangerous because when we do not take our own human needs seriously, we become blind to the same needs in the people around us.
 And that is why this kind of culture is self-perpetuating, and why ministries and communities made up of leaders who routinely sacrifice their legitimate human needs often fail to be good pastors to others.